 US-NZ Congressional Interns

-2012 – 2013 US-NZ Congressional Internship Program
+2013 – 2014 US-NZ Congressional Internship Program

-After an application and selection process that involved the Council, the New Zealand Embassy in Washington, and Canterbury and Victoria Universities, four outstanding students were selected.
+After an application and selection process that involved the Council, the New Zealand Embassy in Washington, and Canterbury and Victoria Universities, four outstanding students were selected:

 - Meetings with US | NZ Council members, government officials, and representatives from business, think tanks, associations, and Georgetown University’s Center for Australian and New Zealand Studies

-The US-NZ Congressional Internship Program, which is funded entirely by the US | NZ Council, will be expanded in subsequent years to include students from additional New Zealand universities.
-In the future, we hope to increase the number of NZ graduates who can participate in the program, and create a reciprocal program for US students who wish to be interns in the NZ Parliament in Wellington.”
+In the future, we hope to increase the number of NZ graduates who can participate in the program, and create a reciprocal program for US students who wish to be interns in the NZ Parliament in Wellington.